 Serving Suggestions

-- Ghana Jollof and Chicken - when making this Ghanaian jollof rice recipe, add some diced or shredded chicken at the same time you add the frozen mixed vegetables.
+- When making this Ghanaian jollof rice recipe, add some diced or shredded chicken at the same time you add the frozen mixed vegetables.

-- Ghana Jollof and Beef - add some shredded or cubed beef, or cooked ground beef, when adding the frozen mixed vegetables to this Ghanaian jollof rice recipe.
+- Add some shredded or cubed beef, or cooked ground beef, when adding the frozen mixed vegetables to this Ghanaian jollof rice recipe.

 Tips for Success